v-makoud/Azure-Industry-docs/azure-industry-docs/retail/visual-search-use-case-overview.md

 The technology has already taken hold with major e-commerce brands, who have also contributed significantly to its development.
 The most prominent early adopters are probably:

-- eBay with their Image Search and &quot;Find It on eBay&quot; tools in their app (this is currently only a mobile experience).
+- eBay with their Image Search and "Find It on eBay" tools in their app (this is currently only a mobile experience).
 - Pinterest with their Lens visual discovery tool.
 - Microsoft with Bing Visual Search.

 ## Adopt and Adapt

-Fortunately, you don&#39;t need vast amounts of computing power to profit from visual search.
-Any business with an image catalog can take advantage of Microsoft&#39;s AI expertise built into its Azure services.
+Fortunately, you don't need vast amounts of computing power to profit from visual search.
+Any business with an image catalog can take advantage of Microsoft's AI expertise built into its Azure services.

 [Bing Visual Search](https://azure.microsoft.com/en-us/services/cognitive-services/bing-visual-search/?WT.mc_id=vsearchgio-article-gmarchet) API provides a way to extract context information from images, identifying—for instance—home furnishings, fashion, several kinds of products, etc.